MicrosoftDocs/quantum-docs/articles/includes/quickstart-cirq-include-ionq.md

 ## Run on IonQ QPU

-The previous job ran on the default simulator, `"ionq.simulator"`, however, you can also run it on IonQ's hardware processor (a [Quantum Processor Unit](xref:microsoft.quantum.target-profiles#quantum-processing-units-qpu-different-profiles) (QPU)).
+The previous job ran on the default simulator, `"ionq.simulator"`.
+However, you can also run it on IonQ's hardware processor (a [Quantum Processor Unit](xref:microsoft.quantum.target-profiles#quantum-processing-units-qpu-different-profiles) (QPU)).
 To run on the IonQ QPU, provide `"ionq.qpu"` as the
 `target` argument:

 ```python